giacomoni/raynet/README.md

 **RLComponents** is part of our distribution and include ad-hoc components (_Stepper_, _Broker_, _RLInterface_) that allow simulations to run agents that make decisions in a time discrete fashion.

-_Custom Components_ refere to any simulation component that the user may need when modelling simulations.
+_Custom Components_ refers to any simulation component that the user may need when modelling simulations.
 For our RL-driven congestion control protocol, the following libraries are required (_ecmp_, _rdp_), both included as submodules in this repository.

 ## Dependencies